FusionAuth/terraform-provider-fusionauth/README.md

 # FusionAuth Provider

-This provider is used for setting up [FusionAuth](https://fusionauth.io)
+This provider is used for setting up [FusionAuth](https://fusionauth.io).

+For the rendered provider usage documentation, visit the [Terraform Registry](https://registry.terraform.io/providers/gpsinsight/fusionauth/latest/docs).

 ## Argument Reference